 instance-based learning, genetic algorithms, rule learning,

 analytical learning, and reinforcement learning.

-- This is an updated version of COSC 425/528, which has not been
+- This is an updated version of COSC 425/528.
+A Tentative List of Topics

-List of Topics is below, but it may be adjusted during the
+is below, but it may be adjusted during the semester.

 - COSC 425:

 - (RE) Prerequisite(s): 302; Electrical and Computer Engineering